manala/manala/docs/usage.md

 Options fields type are guessed by schema details.
 For instance, an `enum` will  generate a drop down select, and a string `type` will generate a text input.

+In case of an `enum`, choices ares available from left to right, first one will be default.

 ### Content

 Recipes support three kind of files: